lookupdaily/JS_tasks/README.md

 > countCharacter('test','t') // => 2
 ```

+Functions can also be loaded independently in the REPL by loading the respective file in the 'src' directory.

 ## Running tests

 Tests are written in jest, which is installed using yarn package manager, and require [yarn to be installed](https://classic.yarnpkg.com/en/docs/install/) locally.